pmalhaire/paper/README.md

 ## Version
-this project is in very early stage pre alpha 0.0.1 currently it makes a character walk using the "q" key image res/sample.png cames from http://www.angryanimator.com/word/2010/11/26/tutorial-2-walk-cycle/
+this project is in very early stage pre alpha 0.0.1 currently it makes a character walk using the right arrow key image res/sample.png cames from http://www.angryanimator.com/word/2010/11/26/tutorial-2-walk-cycle/

 ## Prerequisites